wdporter/acim/text/5-healing-and-wholeness/index.md

 #### expanded

-1.&emsp;The Voice of the Holy Spirit does not command, because It [the Voice of the Holy Spirit] is incapable of arrogance.
+1. The Voice of the Holy Spirit does not command, because It [the Voice of the Holy Spirit] is incapable of arrogance.
 <sup>2</sup>It [the Voice of the Holy Spirit] does not demand, because It [the Voice of the Holy Spirit] does not seek control.
 <sup>3</sup>It [the Voice of the Holy Spirit] does not overcome, because It [the Voice of the Holy Spirit] does not attack.
 <sup>4</sup>It [the Voice of the Holy Spirit] merely reminds.